This page contains affiliate links. Please read our disclosure for more info.

 These are the main beaches on Koh Lanta from north to south.

-The ferry from the mainland arrives at the village of Saladan on the northern tip of the island.
+The ferry from the mainland arrives at the village of Saladan on the island’s northern tip.
 There’s no need to stay here as the closest beach Khlong Dao is only a 5–10 minute drive away.

 We stayed near Khlong Dao on our recent three-month stay and loved it for morning runs and sunset walks.
 It’s my favourite running beach as the sand is quite firm and flat (Long Beach has more of a slope).